-New housing development will be located within the defined built up area of Epsom and Ewell and within the three remaining defined hospital cluster sites (West Park, St Ebba's and the remaining part of Horton B).
-The built up area will be defined on the proposals map.
+New housing development will be located within the defined built up area of Epsom and Ewell and within the three hospital cluster sites of West Park, St Ebba's and the remaining part of Horton B. The built up area will be defined on the Proposals Map.
+The three hospital sites will be identified as Major Developed Sites in the Green Belt.

 Within these areas the emphasis will be on the re-use of suitable previously developed land (including the re-use or conversion of existing buildings) for housing.
-Subject to other policies in this plan, planning consent will be given for development within the built up areas, including infilling, redevelopment and conversion, provided the proposals:
+Subject to other policies in this plan, planning consent will be given for development within the built up areas, including infilling, redevelopment and conversion.